Internship Information for Faculty

 - Meet with the student intern to complete the learning agreement and assist in the development of realistic and relevant learning objectives.

-- Determine the Means of Evaluation (academic assignments) to be completed by the student.
+- Determine the Academic Assignments to be completed by the student.
 The number of assignments must correlate with the number of credits to be earned.
 Each student is responsible for completing the minimum internship requirements as established below.
 Additional assignments can be required and are determined by the faculty sponsor based on the number of credits being earned.

 - Review the students academic assignments and provide feedback as needed.